Top

 Chase current account review: new bank will pay cashback on debit card spending

-New digital bank account from Chase pays 1% cashback when you shop with your debit card and lets you earn 5% interest on rounded up savings.
+Chase pays 1% cashback when you shop with your debit card and lets you earn 5% interest on rounded-up savings.

-If you fancy getting something a little extra from your bank account, then there’s a new account worth considering.
+If you fancy getting something a little extra from your bank account, then the Chase current account could be worth considering.

 One of the big appeals of the fee-free Chase current account will be the ability to earn cashback when you spend with your debit card.

-Account holders get 1% cashback on all of their spending with the card for the first 12 months, irrespective of where they spend that money.
+Account holders get 1% cashback on all of their spending with the card for the first 12 months, provided you pay in a minimum of £500 a month.

-The Chase deal has a lower cashback rate, but the fact you can enjoy it everywhere opens up the potential for it be more rewarding.
+So while the Chase deal has a lower cashback rate, the fact you can enjoy it everywhere opens up the potential for it be more rewarding.

 Another nice feature of the Chase account is the way that it can help you save money while spending with it.